 Experience 172 miles of diverse river and mountain landscapes along the Rogue-Umpqua National Scenic Byway.
-Travel from rolling oak-covered hills to towering coniferous forests, from roaring white water rapids to incised intercanyon lava flows.
-Drive alongside the Upper Rogue and North Umpqua Wild and Scenic Rivers that contain world-class fisheries.
+Travel from rolling oak-covered hills to towering coniferous forests, from roaring white water rapids to incised inter-canyon lava flows.

 Travel high and deep into the Cascade Mountains of Oregon when you drive the Byway.
-Enjoy whitewater thrills and super steelhead runs on the Wild and Scenic North Umpqua River.
-After you pass more than a half-dozen breath taking waterfalls along the Byway, you will reach sparkling Diamond Lake, a year-round playground at the base of Mt.
+Starting from Roseburg, enjoy whitewater thrills and super steelhead runs on the Wild and Scenic North Umpqua River.
+After you pass more than a half-dozen breathtaking waterfalls along the Byway, you will reach sparkling Diamond Lake, a year-round playground at the base of Mt.
 Thielsen.
-From here, you're only moments away from Crater Lake National Park's north entrance (usually open from June through October).
-Watch for unusual rock formations and layers of volcanic ash along the Rogue River and in the highway cut banks.
-Catch glimpses of the Wild and Scenic Upper Rogue River as it weaves its way through the tall forests.
-Visit the Rogue Gorge and the Natural Bridge where the river has carved its way through rock beds of ancient lava flows.
-The Byway also passes through the Rogue Valley, with historic rural communities and ranch lands.
+From here, you're only moments away from Crater Lake National Park.
+Continue south and catch glimpses of unusual rock formations and layers of volcanic ash along the Wild and Scenic Upper Rogue River as it weaves its way through forest.
+Visit the Rogue Gorge and the Natural Bridge where the river has carved its way through ancient lava flows.
+After passing through the Rogue Valley, with historic rural communities and ranch lands, end in Gold Hill.

 About the Route

 Length: 172 miles.
 Allow at least eight hours to drive the entire Byway.